-- 148149.
-(1) A financial institution, key person, representative or contractor to which a regulator's directive in terms of this Part has been issued must comply with the directive. - (2) A directive of a financial sector regulator is not a ground on which a person may terminate a contract with a financial institution, accelerate a debt under such a contract or close out a transaction with the financial institution, despite any provision to the contrary in any contract or document. - (3(2) The High Court may, on application by a party to a contract referred to in subsection (2), with a financial institution, other than the financial institution, make an order relating to the effect of a directive of a financial sector regulatorin terms of this Part on the contract. - (43) (a) Without limiting what the order may do, the order may require the financial institution to-(i)perform its obligations under the contract; or - (ii)compensate the applicant, as specified in the order; - (b) An order in terms of paragraph (a) may not require a person to take action that would contravene the directive of a financial sector regulator.
+- 149. (1) A financial institution, key person, representative or contractor to which a regulator's directive in terms of this Part has been issued must comply with the directive. - (2) The High Court may, on application by a party to a contract with a financial institution, other than the financial institution, make an order relating to the effect of a directive in terms of this Part on the contract. - (3) (a) Without limiting what the order may do, the order may require the financial institution to- - (i) perform its obligations under the contract; or - (ii) compensate the applicant, as specified in the order; - (b) An order in terms of paragraph (a) may not require a person to take action that would contravene the directive of a financial sector regulator.